-WiSA Association has dramatically increased consumer awareness, as measured by web traffic through their website.
+The WiSA Association has dramatically increased consumer awareness, as measured by web traffic through its website.
+In the first half of 2021, there were nearly 900,000 visitors to its website, growing over 1,000% compared to the same period in last year.
 There were 365,000 web visits in 2020, representing an increase of 339,000 from 26,000 visits in 2019.
 The WiSA Association utilizes Google analytics to identify and measure unique user web traffic.